 1. Develop an information base to allow review of the effectiveness of corrective actions.

-2. Compile performance information from the corrective action program, audits, self-assessments, LERs, and the inspection report record (both the inspection reports and the PIM) for the designated time period.
+2. Compile performance information from the licensee’s corrective action program, audits, self-assessments, LERs, and the inspection report record (both the inspection reports and the PIM) for the designated time period.

 3. Review the compiled information and sort the issues by the key attributes listed below.